Sanora-India-Pvt-Ltd/Subject_mastery_backend/AUTH_API_DOCUMENTATION.md

 - `workplace.company`: Can be company ID (ObjectId) or company name (string)
 - `education.institution`: Can be institution ID (ObjectId) or institution name (string)
 - `education.institutionType`: One of: `school`, `college`, `university`, `others`
+- `workplace` and `education` replace the full arrays; include existing entries if you want to keep them

 **Response:**
 ```json